teresa-tommy/VideoCaptioningCapstone/README.md

 - Metrics jupyter notebook shows calculations of metrics for BLEU, ROUGE-L, and METEOR scores for all of the experiments (CNN, CNN-Adversarial, LLaVA, LLaVA-Adversarial).
 - Data folder is referenced

-### Notebook 2: Notebook_Name_2.ipynb
+### Notebook 2: Keras_MSVD.ipynb

 Description:
-- Enter stuff for running CNN here pls !
+- This Jupyter Notebook contains the code for running a pre-trained CNN-LSTM model for video captioning.
+- KerasModel folder is referenced

 ## Data

 The `data` folder contains relevant resulting captions used in the notebooks.
 We based our data on the MSVD testing dataset.
 There is the base training data, results from training the CNN-LSTM("greedy") and
 LLaVA models with and without adversarial examples.
+The 'KerasModel' folder contains all relevant information for running the CNN-LSTM included in the notebooks.
+This folder includes the videos for the testing dataset, a set of already extracted features for said videos, and another copy of both using adversarial data.

 ## Usage

-- Can run jupyter notebooks with data provided here
+- Can run jupyter notebooks with data provided
+- Keras_MSVD.ipynb was designed to be used in Google Colab, but contains information on adjusting the notebook to run locally.
+This notebook references the KerasModel folder.
+To use the notebook as is, place this folder in extracted form at the highest level of your Google Drive directory.
+Afterwards, just follow the instructions in the notebook to generate your captions!

 ## Team